Gaming laptops have been with us for so long whether it is for productivity, educational use, content creation, or just purely gaming.

-In our previous article on “why gaming laptops are expensive”, we mentioned that cooling solutions is a big factor for a gaming laptop.
+In our previous article on “why gaming laptops are expensive”, we mentioned that cooling solutions are a big factor for a gaming laptop.

 Many gamers looking to buy a laptop today are now considering the thermal design of each laptop before buying it.
 This is to ensure that it will perform up to its maximum speed, even for longer hours under heavy usage.

 Aside from the cooling, the battery is also a factor when it comes to a gaming laptop’s overall weight.
-Gaming laptops batteries are generally bigger and heavier than a normal laptop battery.
+Gaming laptop batteries are generally bigger and heavier than a normal laptop battery.